MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 #### Using ISO standards resources and tools

 Many organizations use International Organization for Standardization (ISO) standards resources and tools to gauge an organization’s risk.
 These provide a structured and comprehensive way for you to review and gauge the risks that apply to your organization, as well as mitigations.
-For more information, see the [Tracking progresssection of the overview article](https://learn.microsoft.com/en-us/security/zero-trust/adopt/zero-trust-adoption-overview).
+For more information, see the [Tracking progress section of the overview article](zero-trust-adoption-overview.md#tracking-progress).